Five Innovative Black Women In Tech To Watch Out For

 By: Faith Riggs

 Women of color are no stranger to setting trends and becoming leaders in this entrepreneurial movement we are experiencing as of recent.
 We have always been innovators and change-makers, but for so long, WOC were not visible in spaces of tech and innovative startups.
 More and more, WOC are taking on the tech industry and starting successful innovative ventures and startups.
-There are no limits to what we can create, and these six women illustrate how to invent your own path to success.
+There are no limits to what we can create, and these five women illustrate how to invent your own path to success.

 Nia Wellman is a recent grad of Hampton University where she studied strategic communications.
 During her time as a student, Wellman built a natural hair empire through her YouTube channel with over 100,000 subscribers.
 As a young and motivated entrepreneur, she took her knowledge and became the CEO of Hair Days.
 This app innovates the typical natural hair routine and allows users with curly or kinky hair to track hair length, style steps, favorite products, and connect with other naturals.
 In an interview with Rolling Out, she says she is not the founder, but took on the app after knowing one of the co-founders.
 She says the driving force behind Hair Days is to create a safe space for naturals where they can journal and document their hair journeys.